eth-brownie/brownie/docs/api-convert.rst

 .. py:method:: brownie.convert.to_uint(value, type_str="uint256")

     Converts a value to an unsigned integer.
-This is equivalent to calling ``Wei`` and then applying checks for over/underflows.
+This is equivalent to calling :func:`Wei <brownie.convert.datatypes.Wei>` and then applying checks for over/underflows.

 .. py:method:: brownie.convert.to_int(value, type_str="int256")